Fraport Slovenija, d.o.o.

 The air quality in this area depends primarily on the inflow of polluted air masses coming from the direction of Ljubljana and Kranj, and also on weather conditions.
 In the airport area we use cooling and air-conditioning devices, and heat pumps which contain substances harmful to ozone.

-Compared to the past three-year average (2017-2019) the absolute amount of CO2 emissions were reduced by almost 13%.
-Based on the data on the number of passengers and the weight of cargo for 2021, air emissions increased by 253% per passenger compared to 2017-2019 period, or decreased by 23% per 100 kg of cargo.
+Compared to the average of the years 2019 and 2021-2022 the absolute amount of CO2e emissions were reduced for a 6%.
+Based on the data on the number of passengers and the weight of cargo for 2023, air emissions decreased by 23% per passenger compared to 2019 and 2022 period, or increased by 2,5% per 100 kg of cargo.
+Compared to 2022, an increase in carbon footprint was recorded in 2023 in segment of heating and company's vehicles.
+On the other hand reduction in carbon footprint was recorded in segment of electricity and generators.
+While the total emissions (scope 1 and 2) increased by 1,5%.

 Efficient energy consumption, use of renewable energy sources or environment-friendly energy products, and reduction of CO2 and other greenhouse gas emissions are considered important environmental commitments of the company Fraport Slovenija.